robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Fiona came in with a complete costume draped over her arms like it weighed nothing.
 Natalie and Ellie followed with boxes.

 I let out a long breath that felt like it had been waiting behind my ribs for ages.
-Fiona’s gaze flicked from Brittany to me to the notes on the table—quick, competent inventory—then back to the costume.
+Fiona’s gaze flicked from Brittany to me to the notes on the table — quick, competent inventory — then back to the costume.

 “Right,” she said, brisk.
 “Your demonstration costume.”

 Brittany didn’t look at the costume.

-She looked at me—just once.
+She looked at me — just once.

 Her smile softened, then she tucked it away and reached for the sleeve of the costume, making space for the room to fill up again.